danman01/ebook-book-template/chapter02-more_details.md

 For new users familiar with data frames in other programming languages, this API should make them feel at home.
 For existing Spark users, this extended API will make Spark easier to program, and at the same time improve performance through intelligent optimizations and code-generation.

+## The Power of Data Pipelines

+** It would be great to offer up a little more detail to really hammer the point.
+Like, performing ETL requires chaining together of processes, or complex tools that require special training. **

+Much of Spark’s power lies in its ability to combine very different techniques and processes together into a single, coherent, whole.
+Outside Spark, the discrete tasks of selecting data, transforming that data in various ways, and then analyzing the transformed result in some way might easily require a series of separate processing frameworks such as Oozie.
+Spark, on the other hand, offers the ability to combine these together, crossing boundaries between batch, streaming and interactive workflows in ways that make the user more productive.
+Spark simplifies the management of these disparate processes, offering an integrated whole – a data pipeline – that is easier to configure, easier to run, and easier to maintain.
+In use cases such as ETL these pipelines can become extremely rich and complex, combining large numbers of inputs and a wide range of processing steps into a unified whole that consistently delivers the desired result.